Developing Discipleship Programme

 God at the heart of St. John’s; St. John’s at the heart of Brigg

-- Here at St. John the Evangelist, as a Christian Community and as fellow disciples of Christ, we are committed to putting God first.
+- Here at St. John the Evangelist, as a Christian Community and as of disciples of Christ, we are committed to putting God first.
 God created (made) us, redeems (saves) us and sanctifies (makes holy) us.
 He is our first principle, from Whom everything else flows.
 We at St. John’s seek to put Him at the heart of all that we do.

 - Recognising how God is constantly moving towards us, and drawing us into Himself, we at St. John’s wish to be outward looking, going out from the building into the community to share with others the Good News of our faith.
 As disciples, we commit ourselves to going out into the community to share God’s story and build His kingdom on earth as it is in heaven.
 With love and compassion we long to make a difference in the lives of the people of Brigg.